AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/Course_10/README.md

 - Modern sequence model for neural machine translation(NMT): The RNN consists of encoder and decoder.
 	- conditional recurrent language model: produce Y using source language and translate into target language using Y.
 - Improvement: In decoder, feed the Y into every time step.

+## Four big wins of Neural MT.
+- End-to-end training.
+All parameters are optimized at the same time.
+- Distributed representations share strength.
+Better exploitation of word and phrase similarities.
+- Better exploitation of context.
+NMT can use a much bigger context, without sparse data problem.
+- More fluent text generation.
+Deep learning text generation is much higher quality.